-Illustration 11 is a sample homepage of the North Central Regional Planning Council, which hosts the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area.
-Illustration 12 is a sample homepage of the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area.
+Illustration 11 is a sample homepage of the North Central Regional Planning Council, which hosts the Metropolitan Transportation Planning Organization.
+Illustration 12 is a sample homepage of the Metropolitan Transportation Planning Organization.

-Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area planning documents such as meeting packets, the Year 2035 Livable Community Reinvestment Plan, Transportation Improvement Program, Unified Planning Work Program and Public Involvement Plan are available in electronic format for downloading from the website at ncfrpc.org/mtpo.
+Metropolitan Transportation Planning Organization planning documents such as meeting packets, the Year 2035 Livable Community Reinvestment Plan, Transportation Improvement Program, Unified Planning Work Program and Public Involvement Plan are available in electronic format for downloading from the website at ncfrpc.org/mtpo.